-Muscles Highlighted: Latissimus Dorsi.
-Get down on all fours, and slowly move your hips backward, trying to touch the floor with your forehead.
+Get down on all fours and slowly move your hips backward, trying to touch the floor with your forehead.

 18. Hip Flexor Stretch

-Muscles Highlighted: Psoas, iliacus, quadratus lumborum, and piriformis.
-Begin in a half-kneeling position.
-As you slowly bring your right hip forward you should begin to feel a stretch in the front of your hip.
-Grab your back foot and squeeze your back glut to increase the stretch on your Hip Flexors.
+Begin in a semi-kneeling position.
+As you slowly bring your right hip forward, you should begin to feel a stretch in the front of your hip.
+Grab your rear foot and squeeze your rear buttock to increase the stretch on your hip flexors.

 How to stretch correctly

-Muscle stretching exercises should be performed before and after physical activity, in addition, a physiotherapist could indicate them as a form of treatment, as they help to improve muscle flexibility, prevent and treat muscle and joint pain.
+Muscle stretching exercises should be performed before and after physical activity, and may be prescribed by a physical therapist as a form of treatment to improve muscle flexibility and prevent and treat muscle and joint pain.

-During stretching it is normal to feel the muscle stretching, but it is important not to force too much in order not to damage the spine.
-Each position should be held for 20 to 30 seconds, then the movement should be repeated 3 times; or the position can also be held for 1 minute at a time.
+While stretching, it is normal to feel the muscle stretch, but it is important not to force it too much to avoid damaging the spine.
+Each position should be held for 20 to 30 seconds, then the movement should be repeated 3 times; or the position can be held for 1 minute at a time.

-In case of pain it is recommended to consult a physiotherapist for a more appropriate treatment.
+In case of pain, it is advisable to have a consultation with a physiotherapist for more appropriate treatment.